watermanbrandyn/regression_project/README.md

 #### Preparation and Splitting
 The prepare.py file contains the code that was used for preparing the data.
 The **prepare_zillow()** function takes the acquired dataframe and cleans it for our exploratory purposes.
 For this dataset this includes the use of a **remove_outliers()** function, along with a **zillow_split()** function that provides our train, validate, and train dataframes.
 Although not part of the initial prepare function the **scale_zillow()** function is utilized to scale the data prior to modeling and for the later stages of exploration.

-### Exploration (Not Done)
+### Exploration
 For exploration we used only our train dataframe.
 The explore.py file contains a number of functions that were used to help gain insights into our data, using both visual and statistical methods.
-We delved out the key factors of churn and curating train, validate, and test dataframes to include only these features.
-The main takeaways from exploration are that churn is most influenced by:
+We delved out the key factors shown to impact tax value and our train, validate, and test dataframes only include these features.
+The main takeaways from exploration are that tax value is influenced by:
+- bedrooms
+- bathrooms
+- house_area
-- Fiber service
+- lot_area
-- Not having a contract
-- Electronic check payment
+- age
-- Tenure (low duration)
+- fips

-- Having a higher monthly cost
-- Being a senior citizen
+However, the biggest issue found with the Zillow data generally is that a lot of features that could possibly be deemed important were full of too many nulls to be useful in this project.

-### Modeling (Not Done)
+### Modeling
-We created a number of models from Decision Tree, Random Forest, K-Nearest Neighbor (KNN), and Logistic Regression types using our selected feature sets.
-Our report covers the top three performing models (1 KNN, 2 Random Forest) with the best performance being a Random Forest model.
-From this model we obtained a **90%** accuracy on our test dataframe.
-This is well above the baseline accuracy of 73% and means that this model should perform well on future unseen data as well.
+We created a number of models that included Ordinary Least Squares (OLS), Lasso & Lars, Polynomial Regression (using LinearRegression), and a Generalized Linear Model (GLM, using TweedieRegressor) types using our selected feature sets.
+Our report covers the top three performing models with the best performance being the TweedieRegressor.
+From this model we obtained a **12%** improvement over the baseline, with a **$28,851.55** difference in prediction values.
+While this does perform better than not having a model, it is not a substantial enough improvement to recommend use for real world applications.

-### Deliverables (Not Done)
+### Deliverables
-The main deliverables from this project are the Final Report and the predictions csv.
+The main deliverable from this project are the Final Report.
 Additionally there are modules that contain the functions used and workbooks where a deeper exploration of the process can be seen.

-#### Final Report (Not Done)
+#### Final Report
 The Final Report can be ran to reproduce the same results from start to finish.

-#### Modules (Not Done)
+#### Modules
 The modules included in this project are:
 - acquire.py
 - prepare.py
 - explore.py
-- model.py
+- modeling.py

-#### Predictions (Not Done)
+#### Predictions
-The random_forest_csv() function in our model module will output the predictions for our test set from our best performing Random Forest model.
-It contains customer_id, prediction, and prediction probability.
+The modeling.py module could be used/modified to show predictions and contains functions that alter the train, validate, and test dataframes to store the outcomes from the models.
+More specifically the y component (target variable) has the predictions added to their respective dataframes.

-### Summary and Recommendations (Not Done)
+### Summary and Recommendations
-We were successful at identifying some key drivers of churn that were:
-- Having Fiber service (Phone and Internet)
-- Not having a contract
-- Electronic check payment
-- Having a low tenure duration
-- Having a higher monthly cost
-- Being a senior citizen

-Moving forward the areas that would be the most impactful for Telco to take action on would be addressing the underlying issues with Fiber satisfaction.
-This group has the highest liklihood of churn and should be prioritized above all else.
-Additionally, looking at incentives that could have customers switch from Month to Month payments to a contract (preferably a Two year one) would have a large impact on churn.
+We were successful at identifying some key drivers that influence tax value, but do not feel that these features alone are enough to create a useful model.
+The source data has far too many nulls to make use of features that could possibly be deemed important.
+Among these are all of the add-on components of a house (such as pool, type of cooling/heating, etc...) or more specific locational data that are known to be important in determining the value of a house.

+Moving forward the recommendation is that Zillow work on fixing their gaps in data prior to attempts at creating useful models out of it.
+If this is not a possibility one could spend a large amount of time trying to impute, modify, or curate those gaps for them but this does not seem like the best route to take.
+In this instance data acquisition, at the source, is causing a bottle-neck in terms of possible utilities and opportunities.